Hiyu Yamakoshi: 2023

-French F4 Championship

 Yamakoshi would compete in the 2023 French F4 Championship for his full-time campaign, where he scored a chain of points in his first two rounds, including a maiden podium at last race of the second round at Magny-Cours and another podium at the first race of the third round at Pau, the next race was a retirement and the final race of the round was points scoring with a maiden fastest lap.
 The fourth round at the Spa-Francorchamps was also consistent points-wise.
 Yamakoshi got second fastest lap of his campaign in the second race, and then in the third race he achieved the best result of his campaign so far, a second place.
 The fifth round at Misano was forgettable, as he failed to enter the top ten in all three races, with a 17th place, 12th place and a retirement in the final race.
 The penultimate round of the championship at Lédenon started poorly with a retirement in the first race, but Yamakoshi would claim another podium in a second race, and would end the round with a fourth place.
-In the championship finale at Le Castellet he retired from the first two races but ended his maiden Formula 4 full-time season with a third place finish.
-Yamakoshi finished the championship in 5th place overall with 146 points.
+In the championship finale at Le Castellet, he retired from the first two races but ended his maiden Formula 4 full-time season with a third place finish.
+Yamakoshi finished the championship in fifth place overall with 146 points.

-2023

 Alongside his French F4 Championship campaign, Yamakoshi would add a second Formula 4 campaign to his schedule, driving for Tecnicar - Fórmula de Campeones in the 2023 F4 Spanish Championship.
 Yamakoshi scored points in his debut round at the Aragón, with a ninth place in his first race.
 His second round at Navarro saw him retire from two races and come 14th in the only race of the round he finished.

 The rest of Yamakoshi's partial campaign saw him score various points finishes in inferior machinery, as he finished the season in 14th with 19 points.